 It is time for script-editing to evolve.
-When I say evolve, I mean it’s time for script-editing to move away from guesswork and opinions, and to find more professional ways to educate and empower the script development team.
+When I say evolve, I mean it’s time for script-editing to move away from guesswork and opinions.
+We need more professional ways to educate and empower the script development team.

-One of the hallmarks of the professional screenwriter is supposed to be the ability to take notes stoically.
-Screenwriters are taught to park their egos and to remove their feelings from the development process.
+A hallmark of the professional screenwriter is the ability to take notes stoically.
+Screenwriters are taught to park their egos.
+They should remove their feelings from the development process.
 This is a concept I agree with, script development is a process that requires humility.
-Where the script development process is currently failing the industry is it doesn’t require the same level of detachment and humility from script-editors.
+There is a problem.
+We don’t ask the same level of detachment and humility from script-editors.

-For the process to evolve, I believe this needs to be a two-way process.
+For the process to evolve, this needs to be a two-way process.
 Writer’s need to see the giving of notes as a beneficial and helpful part of writing.
-At the same time, script-editors need to find ways to give notes that are more than just well-intentioned opinions.
+Script-editors need to give notes that are more than well-intentioned opinions.

 what’s wrong with script-editing at the moment?

 Some of my best and worst experiences, as a writer, have been due to script-editors.
-It was a really inspiring script-editor who showed me how my weaknesses as a writer were obscuring my strengths.
-She dissected my early scripts, and started me on a life-long path of self-education and experimentation.
-Conversely, I have had notes from any number of script-editors that were little more than a useless inventory of the editor’s personal tastes and opinions.
+A really inspiring script-editor me how my weaknesses obscured my strengths.
+She started me on a life-long path of education and experimentation.
+I have also had notes that were useless.
+They were nothing more than inventories of the script-editor’s personal tastes and opinions.

-I’ve spent years thinking about script-editing: what it’s for, how it’s done, and who goes into the profession?
-I have come to some conclusions about why it is such a problematic profession, and also how to fix it.
+I’ve spent years thinking about script-editing.
+What is it for?
+How is it done?
+Who goes into the profession?
+I have come t conclusions about why it is such a problematic profession.
+I also know how to fix it.

 I think script-editing as a profession has three major problems: